 What’s the best way to enjoy that lovely, invigorating fresh air and get some exercise too?
 The easiest is to walk further and faster than usual.
-The Royal College of Obstetricians and Gynaecologists reports that new mums who exercise can experience a lift in mood, reduced anxiety and more energy as well as all the physical advantages – worth remembering if you’re finding it hard to get motivated.
+The Royal College of Obstetricians and Gynaecologists reports that exercise can lift your mood, reduce anxiety and give you more energy as well as all the physical advantages – worth remembering if you’re finding it hard to get motivated.
 Just head for the park rather than the high street – that’ll be better for your bank balance too!

 Why walking is so good for you

 - Improves your blood pressure and heart rate